 Valerie Hletko, Jon Langlois, Jeffrey Naimon, and Christopher Witeck spoke at the Buckley Sandler CFPB Today 2015 conference on Monday, October 26, 2015 in Washington, DC.
 Their panel was titled “Vendor Management in 2015.”Speaking Engagement

 Buckley Sandler was a sponsor of the Mortgage Bankers Association’s Regulatory Compliance Conference which took place September 29 – October 1, 2013 in Washington, DC.
-Christopher Witeck spoke on the "Addressing Repurchases in the New Rep and Warrant Model" panel on September 30, which...Speaking Engagement
+Christopher Witeck spoke on the "Addressing Repurchases in the New Rep and Warrant Model" panel on September 30, which analyzed the...Speaking Engagement

 Buckley Sandler LLP hosted its second annual CFPB Today conference in Washington, DC October 25-26, 2015.
 The two-day event featured an evening of interactive roundtable discussions on CFPB trends, followed by a full day of seminars and breakout sessions.
 The roundtables and seminars were led by...Press Releases